nelsonjchen/gauchospace-lasso/README.md

   been autofilled and if that message appears then the extension will automatically log you in.

-* Save As... now works for documents other than PDFs.
+* Right-Clicking and doing a "Save As..." now works for documents other than PDFs.
 You can now "Save As..."
 Word, Powerpoint, and probably Excel documents.